NebulaBC/Image2Map4BTA/README.md

 ## Using the application
 if running locally: load up the index.html file in your browser.
-if running publically: add index.html as a url on your web server (you may need to change the location of the API inside of the HTML if you're running them on different machines).
+if running publically: add index.html to your web server (you may need to change the location of the API inside of the HTML if you're running them on different machines).